Last updated: January 2022

 COMMITMENT TO TRANSPARENCY

 Volunteers & Recruiting values internal and external transparency regarding the committee’s work.
-To help foster this, staff must agree to uphold the following statements:
+To help foster this, volunteers must agree to uphold the following statements:

 - There is no such thing as a small or obvious question.
 We are more than happy to answer questions about policies, procedures, and our work.
 It is through these questions that documentation can be clarified and strengthened.